Grant Fuhst

 I stared at him like he was a thunderstorm.
 I only wished it was raining because it might mean my family would come home early.
 But I was alone.
 I could see the splash of color that was my oldest sister who always trailed behind in the fields.
 I could not see her face, and I'm sure she could not see mine.
 I stood up.
 It was the last time I would ever stand.

-I've always assumed there was one for each year of my life, but there are so many reasons why he might have stabbed me 11 times.
+I've always assumed there was one for each year of my life but there are so many reasons why he might have stabbed me 11 times.
 Maybe he got tired.
 Maybe that was as far as his rage would take him.
 Maybe the spirit got to him and guilt took over.
-I do not know but I know that the next moments of my life were the beginning of the last.
+I do not know but I know that the next moments of my life were the last moments.
 When my family discovered me, they rushed me to the hospital.
 My mother brought me a statue of the virgin and I clutched it to my chest as if it were a salve that might heal the wounds he had made.
 The holes he made in my body did not pierce my soul which was still a swollen balloon inside of me.
 I could feel it lifting me.
 And I knew when my life on this earth was over, I would simply float up into heaven.
 All around me my family wept.
 There were tears from others, too.
 Even the doctors and nurses looked sullen.
 There were so many tears for my wretched life.
 I tried to tell my mother that I wasn't worth it.
 They should cry for themselves.
 They should cry for Alessandro.
 And when I said his name the room got more than silent.
 It was as if everything had been turned inside out and the faces looked at me the way the moon looks at the Earth.
 I told them to forgive him.
 I told him that I had forgiven him.
 And I remember that now they wept at their own weeping because they felt the guilt of their selfishness.
-I left behind all the wounds he had made, and I took with me nothing but my virgin heart.
+I left behind all the wounds he had made and I took with me nothing but my virgin heart.
 Because he never raped my heart.
 He never touched me there.

 Philomena